AlexBezuska/Code-of-Conduct/code-of-conduct.md

 We believe that failing to address dynamics of hierarchy, power and privilege alienates and further victimizes our members and prevents us from creating the safe equitable space we want.

-**We do not tolerate oppressive behavior, harassment, destructive behavior, or exclusionary actions.**
+**We do not tolerate oppressive behavior, harassment, destructive behavior, exclusionary actions, or violating our space-specific rules**

 **Oppressive behavior**: any conduct that demeans, marginalizes, rejects, threatens or harms anyone on the basis of identity, background, or ability.